Rapid-Fire EDA process using Python for ML Implementation

 But in the ML world, this is quite different. because, for new application development, we have to have a set of requirements in the form of sprint plans or traditional SDLC form and it depends on the customer for the next release plan.

-Once you’re comfortable with the available data, you can start work on the rest of the Machine Learning process model.
+Once you’re comfortable with the available data, you can start work on the rest of the machine learning process model.

-What is EDA?
-Exploratory Data Analysis: this is unavoidable and one of the major step to fine-tune the given data set(s) in a different form of analysis to understand the insights of the key characteristics of various entities of the data set like column(s), row(s) by applying Pandas, NumPy, Statistical Methods, and Data visualization packages.
+Exploratory Data Analysis is an unavoidable step in fine-tuning a given data set(s).
+It is a different form of analysis to understand the insights of the key characteristics of various entities of the data set like column(s), row(s).
+It is done by applying Pandas, NumPy, statistical methods, and data visualization packages.

-Out Come of this phase as below
+The outcomes of this phase are as follows:

 This process is time-consuming but very effective, the below activities are involved during this phase, it would be varied and depends on the available data and acceptance from the customer.

-Hope now you have some idea, let’s implement all these using the Automobile – Predictive Analysis dataset.
+Now that you have some idea, let’s implement all these using the Automobile – Predictive Analysis dataset.

 print("######################################") print(" Import Key Packages ") print("######################################") import pandas as pd import numpy as np import matplotlib.pyplot as plt import seaborn as sns from IPython.display import display import statsmodels as sm from statsmodels.stats.outliers_influence import variance_inflation_factor from sklearn.model_selection import train_test_split,GridSearchCV,RandomizedSearchCV from sklearn.linear_model import LinearRegression,Ridge,Lasso from sklearn.tree import DecisionTreeRegressor from sklearn.ensemble import RandomForestRegressor,GradientBoostingRegressor from sklearn.metrics import r2_score,mean_squared_error from sklearn import preprocessing